 The independepent assessment prepared by the international human rights expert Maggie Nicholson covers all major areas of Georgia’s National Human Rights Strategy for 2014-2020.
 The report was commissioned under the EU-funded Human Rights for All programme, which was implemented in 2016-2019 by four UN agencies – UNDP, OHCHR, UNICEF and ILO.

-Georgia is creating a national model of climate resilience to provide direct protection to more than 1.7 million people, or almost half the population.
+152 lives were lost in natural disasters in Georgia over the past two decades and economic losses totalled more than USD 1.2 billion.
+Scientists estimate that climate-driven disasters could cost Georgia as much as USD 12 billion over the next ten years.
+To counter the growing threats, Georgia is creating a national model of climate resilience to provide direct protection to more than 1.7 million people, or almost half the population.

 UNDP assists Georgia in four major areas: Democratic Governance, Economic Development, Environment and Energy, and Crisis Prevention and Recovery.
 Find out more about our projects.